ualberta-mueller-group/MCGS/docs/development-notes.md

 ### Proper switch
 Proper switches are `switch_game`s where `X > Y`.
 These games are normalized to produce a sum `M + {A | -A}`, for fractions `M` and `A`, where `M` is the mean of `X` and `Y`, and `A > -A`. `M` is added to the `sumgame` as a `dyadic_rational`, and `{A | -A}` is added to the `sumgame` as a `switch_game`.

+This step only happens if there is at least one `integer_game` or `dyadic_rational` in the sum.
+This is to avoid the problem of switch normalization increasing the number of moves that can be played at a search step, leading to worse performance than if basic CGT simplification was disabled.

 ### Convertible number
 Switches representing numbers are `switch_game`s where `X <= Y`.
 Several subcases occur: